MacAndrews21/script_random/README.md

 # script_random
 Little script to get X winners out of N participants.

+Just type in the little scipt below in your python console, or rather start `main.py` in your python console.
+(At this time you get 5 winners in 30 participants)
 ```
 import random
 ''' x = random.randint(start,end) ==> start <= x <= end '''